-A-48.
+A-49.
 Precision.

 Precision refers to the repeatability of measurements.
-For statistical applications, precision refers to the spread or distribution of values about the population mean and is frequently measured by the standard deviation.
-For the chemical analyses of environmental samples, precision is commonly determined from duplicate samples (e.g., matrix spike duplicates, matrix duplicate and laboratory control sample duplicates) and is commonly measured using either the relative percent difference (RPD) or the percent relative standard deviation (%RSD).
+For statistical applications, precision refers to the spread or distribution of values about the population mean and is frequently measured by descriptive statistics such as the standard deviation and variance.
+For the chemical analyses of environmental samples, precision is commonly determined from duplicate samples (e.g., matrix spike duplicates, matrix duplicate and laboratory control sample duplicates) and is measured using either the relative percent difference (RPD) or the percent relative standard deviation (%RSD).

-A-49.
+A-50.
 Preparation Batch.